build-for-nepal/nepal-map/README.md

 ## Example Province Data

-When using the `NepalMap`, you can provide dataPoints in the following format:
+When using the `nepal-map` package, you can provide dataPoints in the following format:

 ```javascript
 dataPoints={[